BenjaminTzudiker/CKD_Python/readme.md

 #### Progress

 Large joins can unfortunately take a long time.
 Sadly, postgres doesn't have a good way to estimate the progress of a query.
-If it seems like a query might be stuck (in, say, the creating temp tables step) you can open up a postgres window and enter the following command:
+If it seems like a query might be stuck (in, say, the creating temp tables step) and using `Ctrl+c` doesn't work, you can open up a postgres window and enter the following command:

 ```sql
 select * from pg_stat_activity;